tal6203/Chat-App/README.md

 5. Open a pull request.

 ## Deployment
-The application is deployed and can be accessed using the following link: [Chat-App](https://chat-app-tal.netlify.app/){:target="_blank" rel="noopener"}
+The application is deployed and can be accessed using the following link: [Chat-App](https://chat-app-tal.netlify.app/)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.